How To Hire Great Online Teachers

 A Trusted Teacher Management Partner

-Utilising a trusted recruitment or teacher management partner is also a consideration for many companies, who want to save on the effort and and expense of setting up their own internal recruitment departments.
+Partnering with a truster provider is also a consideration for many companies, who want to save on the time, energy, effort and expense of running their own internal recruitment departments.

 Most online teachers will lose count of how many different online schools they apply to.
-And to top it off, quality candidates only spend as little as 10 days on the job market on average.
+And to top it off, quality candidates spend as little as a few weeks on the job market on average.

 It is therefore crucial that your application process is efficient and as user-friendly as possible.
 Be clear on the minimum requirements for the role, and what next steps to expect.